PronElle/meta-heartmonitor/README.md

 sudo dd if=tmp/deploy/images/raspberrypi4/core-image-full-cmdline-raspberrypi4.rpi-sdimg of=/dev/sdb bs=1M
 ```

-Eventually, login to your machine (either via ssh, serial port or using an HDMI cable and an external monitor) and  test the application running ```app``` from the command user interface.
+Eventually, login to your machine (either via ssh, serial port or using an HDMI cable and an external monitor) and  test the application running ```heartbeat``` from the command user interface.

 ## Timing